DallanQ/race_for_the_galaxy/Manual.md

 #### Consume Summary (page 6)

-> An image of a small hexagon with a galaxy-like background.
-Inside the hexagon, there is a neon 'I' shape glowing at the center.

-> An image of a large hexagon with a galaxy-like background.
-Inside, there are two glowing neon 'II' shapes positioned at the top left and top right corners, and a glowing 'I' shape at the center bottom.The larger hexagon indicates 5 VPs.
+> An image of a small blue hexagon with a 'I' shape at the center, indicating 1 VP, and a larger blue hexagon with two 'II' shapes and a 'I' shape along the outside, indicating 5 VPs.

 Action: use consume powers if possible, typically to discard goods for victory point *chips*.

-> An image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right to a hand holding a card with 1 inside.

-> An image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right to a hexagon with 1 inside.

-> An image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right to a hexagon with 1 inside and a hand holding a card with 1 inside.
+> An image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right to a hand holding a card with 1 inside, an image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right to a hexagon with 1 inside, and an image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right to a hexagon with 1 inside and a hand holding a card with 1 inside, all indicating sample consume powers.

-sample consume powers

-> An image of two brown cards and a grey arrow pointing right to a hexagon with 3 inside.

-Rare elements Consumption (2 goods for 3 VPs)
+> An image of two brown cards and a grey arrow pointing right to a hexagon with 3 inside, indicating rare elements Consumption (2 goods for 3 VPs)

 > An image of a hand holding a card with a large red X inside, a grey arrow with x2 inside pointing right to a hexagon with 1 inside.
-The hexagon also has a small circle at its top right corner,  the small circle has a red border, red slash and x2 inside.
+The hexagon also has a small circle at its top right corner,  the small circle has a red border, red slash and x2 inside, indicating deficit spending

-Deficit spending

 Consume powers must be used fully, if possible, but may be used in any order.

-> An image of a blue card, a grey arrow with x3 inside pointing right to a hexagon with 1 inside and a hand holding a card with 1 inside.

-*Free Trade Association*
+> An image of a blue card, a grey arrow with x3 inside pointing right to a hexagon with 1 inside and a hand holding a card with 1 inside, indicating *Free Trade Association*

-> An image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right to a hand holding a card with 2 inside.
+> An image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right to a hand holding a card with 2 inside, indicating *New Vinland*

-*New Vinland*

 Bonus (based on the action card chosen): sell 1 good first or receive double VP chips.

 Important: *Trade is not a separate phase; it occurs before a Consume phase for only those who chose it.*

-> An image of a white arrow with a black $ pointing left to a hand holding a card with +1 inside.

-> An image of a white arrow with a black $ pointing to a blue card and a hand holding a card with +2 inside.
+> An image of a white arrow with a black $ pointing left to a hand holding a card with +1 inside, and an image of a white arrow with a black $ pointing to a blue card and a hand holding a card with +2 inside, indicating sample trade powers.

-sample trade powers

 ### V: PRODUCE (page 7)